Due to Covid-19, these programs have been cancelled and are being rescheduled for 2021.

-Dumbarton Oaks/ HMML Syriac Summer School
+Dumbarton Oaks/ HMML Syriac and Armenian Summer School

-July 2 to August 3, 2018
+July 13 to August 7, 2020

 The program welcomes international applicants but does not sponsor J visas.

 The Summer School will consist of morning and afternoon sessions Monday-Friday, complemented by guest lectures and other learning opportunities, as well as social events and enjoyment of the beautiful 2700-acre campus with woods, lakes, and notable architecture.

 Applicants for Intermediate Syriac must have completed an introductory course in the language or its equivalent.
 Classes will be devoted to reading Syriac texts, and grammar will be taught form the readings.